 Do not include business or trade secrets in theses.
-Keep this content in the background material.
+Keep this content as background material.
 If a thesis includes confidential information, its use must be agreed in advance with the supervisor and potential commissioner.

 A bachelor's programme usually includes introductory lectures, seminars, and writing a bachelor's thesis.
 The goal of a bachelor's thesis is to develop the skills for independent research on the research topic, the design and determination of the scope of the research problem, and to train the student for academic writing.
-A bachelor's degree must meet the requirements for independent academic work, demonstrate familiarity with academic problem definition, and with different approaches and methods.
+A bachelor's degree must meet the requirements for independent academic work, and demonstrate familiarity with academic problem definition and also different approaches and methods.